Premiercouer/Premiercouer/README.md

 ## 📫 How to reach me

-Feel free to connect via [GitHub](https://github.com/Premiercouer) or reach out by email.
+Feel free to connect via [GitHub](https://github.com/Premiercouer) or reach out by jianzhuozhang643@gmail.com